On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Multiplicative piecewise syndeticity implies additive IP0

 Our proof of this theorem is similar to the proof of \cite[Theorem 1.3]{bbhsaddimpliesmult}, where it is shown that multiplicatively piecewise syndetic subsets of $\N$ contain arbitrarily long arithmetic progressions.
 We will show much more along the lines of Theorem \ref{thm:multpwsimpliesaddipnaught} in Section \ref{sec:posexamplec}, especially in Theorem \ref{thm:multdensitygivesaddpatterns}.

-The following related theorem may be seen as an ``infinitary'' form of the previous one.
-It says that \emph{multiplicative syndeticity implies additive $\ip$}.
+The following theorem is related to the previous one and says that \emph{multiplicative syndeticity implies additive $\ip$}.
 The proof of this theorem is nearly identical to the proof of Theorem \ref{thm:maintheorema}, so we omit it.

 \begin{theorem} Let $\semisring$ be a semiring.
 Suppose that $\semirtimes$ is a subsemigroup of $\semistimes$ which is additively large in the following way: $R$ is an $\ip$ set in $\semisplus$.
 If $A \subseteq R$ is syndetic in $\semirtimes$, then $A$ is an $\ip$ set in $\semisplus$. \end{theorem}